 The Second Punic War

 The Romans were suddenly confronted with the main Carthaginian army in their own backyard.
 This did not stop them from sending an army to Spain to fight the Barcids on their own territory, and they were well able to raise an army to send against Hannibal.
 This he destroyed at the battle of Trebia.
 They raised another one.
 This he led into an ambush at Lake Trasimene, and destroyed.
 They raised a third.
-At the great battle of Cannae (216 BC) this third Roman army was also wiped out.
-The way was now clear for Hannibal to march on Rome, and to send out a call for her subject to shake themselves free from Rome’s dominion.
+At the great battle of Cannae (216 BCE) this third Roman army was also wiped out.
+The way was now clear for Hannibal to march on Rome, and to send out a call for her subjects to shake themselves free from Rome’s dominion.

 Only a few cities answered this call, the most important of which was Capua.
 The rest remained firmly loyal to Rome for the next eleven years whilst Hannibal marched up and down central and southern Italy, devastating the land to try and bring the Romans to battle.
 Under their veteran general, Fabius “the delayer”, the Romans shadowed Hannibal’s army but avoided battle.
 A Carthaginian army under Hannibal’s brother Habsdrubal, which repeated Hannibal’s feat by marching over the Alps into northern Italy, was brought to battle and soundly defeated.

 In Spain, meanwhile, the Roman armies had met with total defeat.
 The Romans then appointed a young general called Scipio to take command (another family affair – it was his father and uncle who had led the Roman armies to defeat), and he gradually retrieved the situation and gained the upper hand.
-By 205 BC he had established Roman control in Spain.
+By 205 BCE he had established Roman control in Spain.

 The victory over Carthage left the Romans as the dominant power in the western Mediterranean.
 Soon her armies were involved in trying to hold their positions in Spain, and then expanding it.
 The tough Iberian tribesmen, together with the difficult terrain of the peninsula, made the task of conquering what are today modern Spain and Portugal an extremely difficult one, and it took the Romans two hundred years to complete.
-As a by-product of this struggle, the Romans secured a stretch of southern Gaul in 133 BC and planted Roman colonies on it to safeguard the overland route to Spain.
+As a by-product of this struggle, the Romans secured a stretch of southern Gaul in 133 BCE and planted Roman colonies on it to safeguard the overland route to Spain.

 Meanwhile Roman armies had become involved in the eastern Mediterranean.
 The conflicts between the Greek and Hellenistic states drew the new power inexorably into their tangled affairs.
 Macedonia, which dominated Greece, had sided with Carthage in the Second Punic War, and a Roman army had become involved in the Balkans before the war’s end.